Beginner's FAQ's (Frequently Asked Questions)

 You must appreciate that manufacturer's sites are often more restrictive on what you can say if it can show a bad light on a product.
 That said, it's too bad that some manufacturers cannot handle constructive criticism.
 The Bachmann site is not too bad, they will admit a problem, if you do not rub their nose in it.
 I don't think you can realistically ask for more in their case.
 The Aristo-Craft site is not only very controlled, but there's many times an Aristo-Craft employee or the president says "we've never had that problem" when that particular problem has been demonstrated conclusively over and over, even on their forum.

 There was a USA Trains Yahoo forum: http://groups.yahoo.com/group/usatrainsgregistry/messages.
 There was a lot of pictures there and it had been started by a person who has amassed a ton of data on USAT production.
 I've had some email dealings with him, seems like a real nice guy.
-Subsequently he formed a separate forum: http://www.usatgscalegroup.com/phpbb/ Unfortunately Shawn has given up G scale and gone to HO, but the forum is still there and lots of good info.
+Subsequently he formed a separate forum, but now there is really only the archive: https://usatdb.largescaletrains.com/ Unfortunately Shawn has given up G scale and gone to HO, but the archive is still there and lots of good info.

 Sub-Pages